 - Prof. Martin A. Barstow (Leicester University, UK)

 - Prof. Patrick Fassnacht (ATLAS and CERN, Geneva, Switzerland)

 - Prof. Bobby Acharya (ICTP and King’s College, London UK)

-- Prof. Marina Cobal (The National Coordinator of the ATLAS experiment, University of Udine, Italy)
+- Prof. Marina Cobal (University of Udine, Italy)

 - Prof. Salah Nasri (United Arab Emirates University, UAEU, UAE)